-A Washington, DC metropolitan region suburb with almost 900,000 people, Prince George's County, Maryland's 18-year long dog ban is the second largest in the U.S. The county has dangerous dog laws, nuisance animal laws, leash laws, cruelty and negligence laws that apply to ALL dogs regardless of breed.
+A Washington, DC metropolitan region suburb with almost 900,000 people, Prince George's County, Maryland's 20+-year long dog ban is the second largest in the U.S. But Prince George's County has dangerous dog laws, nuisance animal laws, leash laws, cruelty and negligence laws that apply to ALL dogs regardless of breed.
 These are the laws that protect the public, not BSL.
 The ban does not improve public safety; in fact, the enforcement of the ban takes animal control officers away from the very duties that keep our communities safe.

 READ: Prince George's Sentinel, August 13 - Residents continue to fight pit bull ban 20 years later

 READ: Prince George's Sentinel, August 20 - Prince George's pit bull ban forces some residents to relocate